gkamieniecki/techtask-eks/README.md

 ```
 ### Install kube-prometheus-stack chart:
 ```
-$ helm install prometheus-stack prometheus-community/kube-prometheus-stack -n monitoring
+$ helm install -f helm-charts/kube-prometheus-stack/values.yaml prometheus-stack prometheus-community/kube-prometheus-stack -n monitoring
 ```
 This chart will install ```prometheus-operator/prometheus-operator```, ```kubernetes/kube-state-metrics```, ```prometheus/node_exporter```, and ```grafana/grafana``` etc.

 The above chart will also deploy a Prometheus server.
-Verify that the Prometheus server has been deployed by the following command:
+Verify that the Prometheus server has been deployed by running the following command:
 ```
 $ kubectl get prometheus -n monitoring
 NAME                                    VERSION   REPLICAS   AGE